The Top 10 Twitch Stats That Marketers Must Know

 Twitch’s Partner Program is made up of Twitch’s most popular broadcasters and is the avenue through which broadcasters can start monetizing their streams.
 Partners have the opportunity to share in advertising revenue and make all or part of their streams open to paying subscribers.
 There’s also an opportunity for Partners to create and sell merchandise through Twitch’s “Teespring Program."

-4. In 2015, over 241 billion minutes of content were streamed through Twitch.
+4. In 2017, 355 billion minutes of content was streamed through Twitch

 2015 topped out at 241 billion minutes streamed.
 That’s enough time to walk from Earth to the Moon over 1.8 million times.
 Now the numbers are even more outstanding, with the 9.7 million users that show up to Twitch every day watch an hour and 46 minutes of Twitch content each.
 That’s a lot of time spent on Twitch.

-We know that Twitch draws almost 10 million active users every day, but drawing them at the same time is another matter entirely.
+We know that Twitch draws almost 15 million active users every day, but drawing them at the same time is another matter entirely.
 Twitch’s record for viewers tuning in at the same time (albeit to different streams and content) is over 2 million.
-That's more live streams than this year's Super Bowl 51.
+That's more livestreams than Super Bowl 51.

-Thus far in 2017, Twitch users have streamed over 4.3 million hours of content.
+In 2017, Twitch users streamed over 4.3 million hours of content.
 In just 47 days.
 That’s over 260 million minutes, meaning that Twitch is well on its way to shattering 2015 numbers.

-7. League of Legends is the most streamed game on Twitch.
+7. Fortnite is the most streamed game on Twitch

 Gaming makes up the majority of Twitch’s streams, and the most popular game among them is League of Legends.
 There are tens of thousands of games on Twitch, but a few heavy hitters make up large swaths of the streaming traffic.
 Other popular games include Destiny, Overwatch, FIFA, Hearthstone, and Minecraft.